Bureau for Listening is an attempt to foster and care for listening…

 If you wish to contact us, please do so via:

-Art is the (current) medium of this attempt.
+Art is the (current) medium of this attempt to foster and stay with questions and experiences of listening.

-Bureau for Listening is, here in the beginning, more a mental, non-physical, construction.
-We wish to gather elements and beings, do projects and research and slowly grow the bureau.
+Bureau for Listening is both a real bureau and a conceptual framework.
+We wish to gather elements and beings, experiment with projects and research and over time and entanglements slowly nurture the bureau.

 (This is not a manifest, and is likely to change).